 What Are The Different DMARC Records?

 A DMARC record is where DMARC rule sets are defined.
 It is a security protocol that will prevent fraudulent entities from misusing your domain to send emails.
 This record informs Internet service providers whether a domain is set up to use DMARC.
-DMARC record generator tool KDMARC helps in setting up these records that contain DMARC policies and should be placed within your DNS.
+DMARC record generator tool TDMARC helps in setting up these records that contain DMARC policies and should be placed within your DNS.

 Tags used in DMARC TXT record